News / May 19, 2026

 TV Asahi reported Kihara saying he had checked the released footage and wanted to analyze it further.
 On whether Japan would release its own UFO-related material, TV Asahi reported him saying decisions would be made individually after weighing various factors.

-That is the public line: review, analyze, decide case by case.
+The public line: review, analyze, decide case by case.

 What Japan has actually said

-The Japanese position, based on the public reporting, is narrow.
+The public Japanese position is narrow.

 Kihara did not announce a Japanese UAP archive.
 He did not promise a domestic version of PURSUE.
 He did not say Japan would publish every related record.